 Responsibility/Activity Stakeholder Deploy LRAD and activate public notification as appropriate.
 City is lead.
 Provide information to Elected Officials.
 Each Stakeholder is lead for own agency.
 Activate JIS/JIC as appropriate.
 City is lead.
 Communicate with media as needed.
 Each Stakeholder is lead for own agency.
 Report to designated MAC facility when directed, as available.
 District is lead.
-Described to the least of the Court of the C Report to designated MAC facility when directed, if not already done.
+Warning Report to designated MAC facility when directed, if not already done.
 District is lead.
-6 1 Provide public information in multiple languages.
+Provide public information in multiple languages.
 Each Stakeholder collaborates and is lead to their constituents.
-Warning Provide public warning and shelter information in multiple languages.
+Provide public warning and shelter information in multiple languages.
 City is lead.
 County is key support.
 Activate JIS/JIC as appropriate to jointly communicate with media.
 City is lead.
 Coordinate resources through respective EOCs.
 Each Stakeholder is lead for own resources.
-If only on le Stakeholder is noted as lead, all other Stakeholders s Upport the offert
+If only one Stakeholder is noted as lead, all other Stakeholders support the effort.